 New Zealand's FMRL, as inscribed in the appendix to the annex to Decision 2/CMP.7 (UNFCCC, 2012), was 11,150 kt CO2-e per year.
-New Zealand has submitted three previous technical corrections to the FMRL; the 2016 submission, the 2019 submission and the 2021 submission.
-In this 2022 submission, New Zealand is including another technical correction.
-A correction of -25,489.3 kt CO2-e is being applied for the 2022 submission resulting in a FMRL{corr} of -14,339.3 kt CO2-e.
-This is a change of -3,629.8 kt CO2-e from the FMRL{corr} submitted in the 2021 submission.
-A technical correction to the FMRL for the 2022 submission has been applied for the reasons listed below and is described in more detail in annex 5, section A5.1:
+New Zealand has submitted three previous technical corrections to the 2013 to 2020 FMRL; the 2016 submission, the 2019 submission and the 2021 submission.
+Because this submission covers the period outside of the FMRL no further technical corrections have been applied.
+New Zealand is yet to set the FMRL for 2021 onwards.